 - Task Order No. 3 was completed and the hydraulic model has been sent to FEMA for comments.
 This was distributed to Type A in January 2017. - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016 and will be finalized pending Amendment for Task Order No. 4 approval.
-Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017 Update. - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for Review (Distributed in January 2017 Type A Board Meeting).
-City will finalize in March 2017. - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation will begin this month (March 2017). - An Amendment for Task Order No. 4 has been issued to verify how the New Harbor Bridge will impact the Salt Flats Levee.
+Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017 Update.
+City comments are due April 2017. - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for Review (Distributed in January 2017 Type A Board Meeting).
+City comments are due April 2017. - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiations began in March 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - The Consultant is preparing a contract for detailed design of the Salt Flat Levee Improvements and Museum Flood Wall.
+Draft proposal is expected April 2017.